By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Forget the key in the backpack

-One day the elevator is broken and they decide to walk all the stairs on foot.
-"As the 20.
-The fatigue has already taken possession of them, "says Khenpo Sodargye.
-Her backpacks stopped her and went on without ballast.
+One day the elevator broke and they decided to walk all the stairs.
+"When they reached the 20th floor, they were already tired," said Khenpo Sodargye.
+They put down their backpacks and went on without ballast.

-In the 40.
-On the first floor, the moaning grows and they argue about who is to blame for the situation.
-Finally, they go in the 60.
-Floor the power out.
-"Although they were still angry with each other, but did not bring the energy to bicker," says the Tibetan.
-In the 80.
-Once they have reached the floor, they are completely exhausted - and notice that they have forgotten the apartment keys in the backpack.
+Once on the 40th floor, the whining grows and they argue about who is to blame for the situation.
+Finally, they run out of energy on the 60th floor.
+"While they were still angry with each other, they no longer had the energy to quarrel," says the Tibetan.
+When they arrive on the 80th floor, they are completely exhausted - and notice that they have forgotten the apartment keys in their backpack.

 Living in the here and now